Joseph L. Pfeifer

 Joseph Lawrence Pfeifer (February 6, 1892 - April 19, 1974) was an American physician and politician who served as a member of the United States House of Representatives for New York's 8th congressional district from 1935 to 1951.

 Early life and education

 Born in Brooklyn, he attended St. Nicholas Parochial School, St. Leonard's Academy, and St. Francis College in Brooklyn.
 He graduated from Long Island College of Medicine in 1914 and was licensed to practice the same year.

 Career

-He was a lecturer and author on surgical topics and during the World War I he served on the medical advisory board, instructing medical officers going overseas.
+He was a lecturer and author on surgical topics and during World War I he served on the medical advisory board, instructing medical officers going overseas.

 Tenure in Congress

 Pfeifer was elected as a Democrat to the Seventy-fourth and to the seven succeeding Congresses (January 3, 1935 - January 3, 1951).